norvalbv/portfolio/src/assets/blogs/memory.md

  - The heap is more scattered.
 Memory is allocated and deallocated in any order, not just the top, like the stack.
  - The OS and the language runtime (e.g., C runtime) manage the heap.
 They keep track of which parts of the heap are in use and which are free.
 When you allocate memory dynamically (using `malloc`, `new`, etc.), the OS/runtime gives you a piece of the heap.

+[[Memory Management with Heaps and Stacks]] is also a critical part of the RAM.
+Both the [[Call Stack]] and [[Memory Heap]] **do not have a physical representation on the RAM**, but instead it is a memory abstraction - constructs used in memory management created by the operating system.
+There is no physical difference between them, they are simply in RAM.
+Those abstractions help us to develop some good software and not to think about where each variable and function is going in RAM and keep tracking it there.

 **Virtual Memory**:
 - Not a section of RAM, but worth mentioning.
 When RAM is full, the operating system shifts data to an area of the hard drive, which is set up to emulate RAM, called the "swap space" or "page file."
 - Accessing data in virtual memory is slower than accessing data in RAM because hard drives are slower than RAM.

-In actual operation, the operating system and hardware work in tandem to manage these different memory sections, ensuring that data is in the right place at the right time for the CPU to process it efficiently.
+The operating system and hardware work in tandem to manage these different memory sections, ensuring that data is in the right place at the right time for the CPU to process it efficiently.

 ### Role of OS/Kernel